timlabs/uscode/United States Code/TITLE 19-CUSTOMS DUTIES/CHAPTER 12-TRADE ACT OF 1974/SUBCHAPTER II-RELIEF FROM INJURY CAUSED BY IMPORT COMPETITION/Part 6-Adjustment Assistance for Farmers/Part 6-Adjustment Assistance for Farmers.md

   * (15) The number of agricultural commodity producers leaving the program before completing the projects in their long-term business plans and the reason those projects were not completed.

-  * (16) The total number of agricultural commodity producers, by congressional district, receiving benefits under this chapter.
+  * (16) The total number of agricultural commodity producers, by congressional district, receiving benefits under this part.

-  * (17) The average duration of benefits received under this chapter.
+  * (17) The average duration of benefits received under this part.

   * (18) The number of agricultural commodity producers in operation as of the date of the report and the number of agricultural commodity producers that ceased operations after completing the program and in the 1-year period following completion of the program.

-  * (19) The number of agricultural commodity producers that report that such producers received benefits under a prior certification issued under this chapter in any of the 10 fiscal years preceding the date of the report.
+  * (19) The number of agricultural commodity producers that report that such producers received benefits under a prior certification issued under this part in any of the 10 fiscal years preceding the date of the report.

 ### §2401c.
 Study by Secretary of Agriculture when International Trade Commission begins investigation
 #### (a) In general